megh21/megh21.github.io/README.md

 ## About Me

-As a data scientist and machine learning engineer, I blend analytical prowess with innovative problem-solving to deliver impactful solutions.
+As a data scientist, I blend analytical expertise with innovative problem-solving to deliver impactful solutions.
 My journey in the realm of data science is marked by a commitment to continuous learning and a passion for pushing the boundaries of what's possible with AI and machine learning.

 With a strong foundation in predictive analytics, AI-based systems, and IoT solutions, I've honed my skills across various domains.
 My approach combines technical expertise with a keen understanding of business needs, ensuring that each project not only meets but exceeds expectations.